-Sadly, animal derived ingredients and harsh chemicals tend to be cheaper to use and easier to manufacture, therefore brands will continue to use them in order to produce a competitively priced product.
+Sadly, animal-derived ingredients and harsh chemicals tend to be cheaper to use and easier to manufacture; therefore, brands will continue to use them to produce a competitively priced product.
 The fact is, for as long as consumers continue to buy these products, they will continue to be made.
 Unless we all make a change, now.

 The Veganuary campaign is such an excellent place to start, not only for the foods we eat but also for the products we use in and around the home.

 So, who’s going the whole way this year and turning towards an entirely plant-based lifestyle in 2022?Let us know in the comments!